RECLAIM YOUR HEALTH with 25 Zero Waste Kitchen Essentials You Need In Your Life

 The “budget” option: Berkey travel water purifier

 A Berkey filter is the best “budget” option, and I literally bring it with me wherever I travel.
-I choose to invest in proper hydration wherever I go.
+What can I say, I choose to invest in proper hydration wherever I go.
 Berkey provides the ultimate in waterborne contamination removal, classifying it as a purifier.
 This is a more accessible option if you’re not able to invest in an RO setup and can take you a long way in the event of a natural disaster or municipal infrastructure disruption: just go to the nearest lake or river, and filter the water for drinking!
 For regular kitchen use, this works great on the countertop next to the sink so you can continually refill it with fresh water throughout the day.
 I’ve found that it leaves the water tasting good without the toxins.

 This can be an amazing option if you live in an apartment or if you’re a digital nomad constantly travelling around.
 There are quite a few optional accessories that can go along with it, but I definitely recommend at least including the fluoride filters which can be easily screwed onto the lower section.